bensondavies/Python_Nested_Data/README.md

 You will also have access to more than 50 nexsted data practice problems with templates and REST API's.
 <br>

 If you are intersted in the course you can [subscribe](https://medium.com/subscribe/@premierservices_python) to me on Medium.com or email at training@borisj.com.
-You will recieve 20% discount on the cost of the course when it's released in 2022.